U.S. Department of State Seal

 Traffic Stops: Transit police often stop vehicles with either local or foreign license plates.

-• If transit police demand a bribe in lieu of a fine, request a receipt and the officer’s name and badge number.
+If transit police demand a bribe instead lieu of a fine, request a receipt and the officer’s name and badge number.

-• If you receive a traffic violation, police will confiscate your driver’s license until you pay the fine at a bank.
-Depending on your length of stay, you may not be able to recover your license in a timely manner.
+If you receive a traffic violation, police may confiscate your driver’s license until you pay the fine.
+Depending on your length of stay, you may not recover your license in a timely manner.

 Public Transportation: Buses, moto-taxis, and ferries often lack proper safety equipment.